 “This is a population of great potential, and our goal is to reduce the access barriers for them to reach this potential,” Tapia-Conyer said.
 “We want to incorporate them to the formal workforce, to build not just them but their families, so they’re able to contribute to the economy.”And afford to make lots and lots of phone calls home to Mexico, which Carlos Slim will make available to them at a markup only several times that seen in countries without private telecom monopolists.

 Some academics who have studied Mexico say that this resource rich, climate-blessed country actually ought to be prosperous, if only politically-connected oligarchs weren’t squeezing it dry by, for example, charging small businesses outlandish monopoly fees for telecommunications.

 But that’s just crazy talk.

-been such a sharp-eyed analyst, you too could have bought the Mexican government’s telecom company from President Salinas for pennies on the peso in a completely transparent arm’s length transaction.
+Slim, the son of a Lebanese immigrant to Mexico, amassed his fortune by recognizing the depressed value of assets during the country’s financial crisis in the 1980s.If only you’d been such a sharp-eyed analyst, you too could have bought the Mexican government’s telecom company from President Salinas for pennies on the peso in a completely transparent arm’s length transaction.
 Don’t you remember the auction that the Mexican government held live on global satellite television?

-He acquired control of former state monopoly Telefonos de Mexico in a 1990 privatization, helping propel him to the echelons of the world’s richest, trailing only Bill Gates with a fortune of $79.2 billion, according to the Bloomberg Billionaires Index.While most of his wealth comes from his companies in Mexico, Slim has investments in the U.S., including the nation’s biggest prepaid phone provider, TracFone, and a minority stake in New York Times Co.
+He acquired control of former state monopoly Telefonos de Mexico in a 1990 privatization, helping propel him to the echelons of the world’s richest, trailing only Bill Gates with a fortune of $79.2 billion, according to the Bloomberg Billionaires Index.It takes a lot of guts to stand up to the nativist media when you’ve only got the New York Times in your hip pocket.